10000TB/10000TB.github.io/_posts/2019-11-23-My-2-cents-on-tech-interviews.md

 ### Communication

 (During interview)
 * You don't need to please interviewers.
-Preferably, you stand your ground and proactively & kindly clarify when there is a clear miscommunication.
+Preferably, you stand your ground and proactively clarify it when there is a miscommunication.
 * You know what you are talking about.
 Preferably, you are assertive and persuasive.
 * You can comfortablely make a point.
 Preferably, you are articulate when you get across your point.
 * You are not wordy.
 Preferably, you talk just right amount of time during each interaction, no more, no less, just right amount.